sweeneyyy/mern-project-3/README.md

 # Summary
-A full-stack MERN app created by Winston Summers, Tony Phan and Sweeney Arnett!
+A full-stack MERN app created by Winston Summers, Tony Phan and Sweeney Arnett

 ## Technologies Used
 * MongoDb